marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

 The Oracle Machine Learning for Python (OML4Py) transparency layer supports functions that interact with database data and enables you to:
 * Load Python `pandas.DataFrame` objects to Oracle Database to create database tables
 * Access and manipulate database tables and views through the use of proxy objects
-* Overloads Python functions, translating their functionality into SQL
+* Overload Python functions, translating their functionality into SQL
-* Leverages proxy objects for database data
+* Leverage proxy objects for database data
-* Uses familiar Python syntax to manipulate database data
+* Use familiar Python syntax to manipulate database data

 ### Objectives